PrometheanDissident/prometheandissident.github.io/pages/gender.md

 ## Conclusion

-- Stuff here may seem harsh and mean
-- In most policy contexts there are necessarily winners and losers
-- In this case however, if the culture was changed in favor of what I'm advocating here there would be a lot more winners than one might expect.
-Many women and sexual and gender minorities would be greatly benefitted as the evidence I have shown here is suggestive of that being the case.
+From the vantage point of modern sexual ethics, much of what has been written about here may seem harsh or mean, particularly towards certain people.
+In most policy or cultural contexts, there are necessarily winners and losers, and gender issues are not necessarily an exception to this.
+Proper consideration of cultural or political issues necessitates a recognition of this, and a careful consideration of what to do as a result.
+Still, in the various issues I have identified here, if the culture was changed in favor of what I advocate for, there would likely be a lot more winners than one might expect.
+In reality, everything I discussed here, which some may seem to be harmful to the interests of women, homosexuals, or transgenders, would in reality be beneficial to these people.
+This is a common theme which a careful reader would be able to discern with all of this.

+If there is one thing that should be taken in this article, it is that it is a matter of existential priority to ensure that the relations between men and women are healthy, and that our social structures ensure as such.
+Any system which undermines this should be flatly rejected.

 ## References